joychak/spark-kubernetes-aws/README.md

     cd [spark-kubernetes-aws folder]/vagrant-kubeadm
     vagrant up

+    # Please modify the Vagrantfile if your laptop is running within corporate
+    # domain network behind firewall and using proxy server to access internet

 #### Notes
 1. This might take a long time to build the 4 nodes (master, node-1, node-2, node-3)